Why and How You Should Fight Traffic Tickets in San Antonio

 Have you ever wondered if it’s really worth your money and time to go to court and fight your traffic ticket?
 You may be surprised to learn that government officials are thinking the same thing, and truthfully, it’s not worth the effort for them.
 A great deal of money is made by government entities when it comes to traffic tickets, but only if those that get written just get paid without any questions or court appearances.

 Judges and prosecutors are not willing to spend any more time than they need to on a contested traffic ticket, and tickets are a volume business when it comes to the police, as they commonly write more than a dozen tickets a week.
 Fighting your traffic ticket means the police officer could be too busy to show up to court, so you are very likely to win your case.

 Another way to fight your ticket is by taking advantage of a technical reading of the law.
 When you break the elements of your offense into several individual pieces, there is a high chance that you can prove that one or more of them are not valid in your case.

 There is also the matter of the equipment functioning properly.
 For example, had the radar gun used by the officer to check your speed been recalibrated?
 You may not be aware, but radar guns require a recalibration every 30 to 60 days.

 Basically, there are lots of possible defenses you can take advantage of and beat your traffic ticket.
-It may be more time consuming than just paying the ticket, but the benefits outweigh the consequences, and it’s a good return on investment.
+It may be more time-consuming than just paying for the ticket, but the benefits outweigh the consequences, and it’s a good return on investment.
 Contact a San Antonio traffic ticket defense attorney to explore your options.